c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 More information
 -----------------

-For the latest implementation and usage details refer to the latest `pipeline implementation <https://bitbucket.org/mugqic/genpipes/src/master/pipelines/tumor_pair/>`_.
+For the latest implementation and usage details see `pipeline implementation <https://bitbucket.org/mugqic/genpipes/src/master/pipelines/tumor_pair/>`_.

 * MuTect2 Tool for calling somatic SNVs and indels via local assembly of haplotypes - `See here <https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2>`_.